Y00sh00/panfam-media/video-elements/elements/fitting-box/README.md

 # Box with Label
-The `pilot-box` will render a nice expanding box animation with implants and estimated cost of those implants.
+The `fitting-box` will render a nice expanding box animation with the fit of a ship.

 ## Example
 ![example](assets/example.png)